lmarzen/esp32-battery-voltage-logger/README.md

 A simple C++ program for the esp32 that logs battery voltage to non-volatile storage.

-This is useful to calculate a curve to convert battery voltage samples to battery life percentage.
+This is useful to calculate a voltage curve that can be used to more accurately convert between battery voltage and battery life percentage.

 Values are logged as 12-bit ADC samples (0-4095).
 These values can be converted to battery voltage with *math*.